vvvv666/greenfield-docs/src/guide/concept/billing-payment.md

 :::

 ### Trust or Shift
-Here there is trust between the users and the SPs for data download.
+In Greenfield, there is trust between the users and the SPs for data download.

-As the extra downloading bandwidth will charge a fee and the download journal is not fully stored on the Greenfield blockchain.
-SPs provide an endpoint interface for users to query the download billing details with detailed logs and downloaders' signatures.
+Since downloading bandwidth incurs additional fees and the download journal is not completely stored on the Greenfield blockchain, Storage Providers (SPs) offer an endpoint interface for users to access detailed logs and downloaders' signatures for download billing.
 If the users and the SPs cannot agree on the bill, users may just select another Primary SP.

 For more tech details, please refer to the [stream payment module design](../greenfield-blockchain/modules/billing-and-payment.md).